 Optionally, create an options structure for the

-Call the fit function with the appropriate name-value pairs.
+Call the fit function with the appropriate name-value arguments.

-For examples, see Optimize an SVM Classifier Fit Using Bayesian Optimization and Optimize a Boosted Regression Ensemble.
+For examples, see Optimize Classifier Fit Using Bayesian Optimization and Optimize a Boosted Regression Ensemble.
 Also, every fit function reference page contains a Bayesian optimization example.

 To perform a Bayesian optimization using